 If you suffer from arthritis, then you know it can be a very painful and debilitating condition that can interfere with your quality of your life.
 Arthritis affects millions of people and is a common problem for many older people.
 The good news is that you don’t have to suffer and there are many effective treatments that can help you keep living a full, active life.

 The key to effective arthritis treatment is developing a treatment plan that is tailored to your individual needs.
 At the Diagnostic Pain Center in Austin, we provide individualized arthritis pain management and treatment programs.
-Dr. Robert S. Marks offers a variety of advanced diagnostic procedures to effectively pinpoint the source of your pain and symptoms.
+Dr. Robert S. Marks and Dr. Sauman A. Rafii offer a variety of advanced diagnostic procedures to effectively pinpoint the source of your pain and symptoms.
 Based on these findings, our team of medical professionals will develop a targeted treatment approach that takes your lifestyle and specific needs into consideration.

 If you would like more information on arthritis treatment in Austin, or are ready to schedule a consultation, please give us a call today at (512) 981-7246.